iarsystems/bx-github-ci/README.md

 ## Introduction
-For this tutorial, we are going to use the [GitHub's Self-hosted-runners][gh-shr-url] to build a project on a local building machine while __GitHub Actions__ orchestrates the entire DevOps workflow for us.
+For this tutorial, we are going to use the [GitHub's Self-hosted runners][gh-shr-url] to build a project on a local building machine while __GitHub Actions__ orchestrates the entire DevOps workflow for us.

 On this DevOps workflow, we are going to create one [__private__][gh-shr-priv-url] repository hosted at __GitHub__ containing our project.